wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-a-web-application-which-consumes-a-backend-service.md

-# Deploy Your First Cloud Native Full Stack Application
+# Deploy a Web Application which Consumes a Backend Service

 Choreo is an Internal Developer Platform (IDevP) that streamlines the entire process of building, deploying, monitoring, and managing your cloud-native applications easily.